arablejamie/developer.arable.com/docs/guide/data.md

 Data in the Arable platform is generally stored in [Coordinated Universal Time](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) (UTC) time.

-- The `Location` resource now has a `tz_name` property which specifies the time zone local to the location where the device was recording data - or "device local time".
+- The `Location` resource has a `tz_name` property which specifies the time zone local to the location where the device was recording data - or "device local time".

 - On the `/data` endpoint there is a `local_time` parameter if you require the time to be converted to a local time (or specifically not UTC).
 The output of the `tz_name` can be specified here.